Budapest is certainly one of the best cities in Europe, but to call it one of the best, or thee best for travellers is a big fucking claim.

 There is also live music everywhere in the bars which can be hard to come by in other cities, such as Amsterdam.

-One of the absolute best things is the thermal baths spread out all over.
+One of the absolute best things is the thermal baths in Budapest spread out all over.
 Yes in the middle of a city you have natural thermal baths, some of which are located in beautiful historic buildings, such as the Gellert Baths.

 Been out partying hard in the 7th district?
 Then head to one of these thermal baths and soak it up for 4-5 hours and get all the shit out of your system.
 I call it the vodka sweat out 🙂